Subalgebras of the Z/2-equivariant Steenrod algebra: Introduction

 It is a truism to say that the classical modulo 2 Steenrod algebra and its dual are powerful tools to study homology in particular and homotopy theory in general.
 In \cite{AM74}, Adams and Margolis have shown that sub-Hopf algebras of the modulo $p$ Steenrod algebra, or dually quotient Hopf algebras of the dual modulo $p$ Steenrod algebra have a very particular form.
 This allows an explicit study of the structure of the Steenrod algebra via so called {\em profile functions}.

-These facts have both a profound and meaningful consequences in stable homotopy theory and concrete amazing applications (see \cite{Mar83} for many beautiful results strongly relating to the structure of the Steenrod algebra).
+These facts have both a profound and meaningful consequences in stable homotopy theory and concrete amazing applications (see \cite{Mar83} for many beautiful results strongly related to the structure of the Steenrod algebra).

 Using the determination of the structure of the $\Z/2$-equivariant dual Steenrod algebra as a $RO(\Z/2)$-graded Hopf algebroid by Hu and Kriz in \cite{HK01}, we show two kind of results: \begin{enumerate} \item one that parallels \cite{AM74}, characterizing families of sub-Hopf algebroids of the $\Z/2$-equivariant dual Steenrod algebra, showing how to adapt classical methods to overcome the difficulties inherent to the equivariant world \item and answers to some natural questions, arising from the essential differences between the non-equivariant and $\Z/2$-equivariant stable cohomological operations with coefficients in $\F$ and $\mf$ respectively. \end{enumerate}